 Just in case you needed any more reason to consider this model, you’re able to charge your phone and cook simultaneously.

 On the other hand, there are a couple of drawbacks of which you should be aware before investing your hard-earned money.
 Firstly, the fire doesn’t use a closed loop to maintain the charge of the battery system and this is a shame.
 With the BioLite CampStove 2, both the air and battery systems are in a closed loop and this makes the product even more effective.

 In case you haven’t seen, the CampStove 2 uses a thermoelectric system.
 With this installed, heat from the flames can be converted to energy and a portion of this stores in the battery.
 From here, the fan has power and there’s no real need to charge it.
 Although this doesn’t exactly break the experience, it is a shame that the FirePit doesn’t offer this feature.
 Therefore, you’ll need to remember to maintain charge in the power unit.

 Before we head into more of our BioLite FirePit review and assess some of the features, are there any similar products in the market?
 In truth, we don’t believe there’s anything that can quite compare.
-If you’re willing to invest $300, Solo Steve’s Bonfire uses a similar air injection system to minimize smoke and boost the flames.
+If you’re willing to spend $300, Solo Stove Bonfire uses a similar air injection system to minimize smoke and boost the flames.
 Meanwhile, the $90-$100 Primus Kamoto has similar features.

-However, neither of these have been designed (or optimized) for grilling and they also don’t have effective thermoregulation systems.
-Therefore, they can’t compete with BioLite and what seems to be a more ‘complete’ product.
+However, neither of these have been designed or optimized for grilling and they also don’t have effective thermoregulation systems that the Biolite does with their fan.
+Therefore, they can’t compete with BioLite with what seems to be a product with more features.

 For centuries, millenia even, it has been human nature to sit around a campfire.
 And you could even say we get enjoyment from it.
 Mesmerized by the flames that lick the air, they provide function as well as something to watch whether camping in your own back yard, the woods, or in a huge field far away from home.